HayunKwon/promptfaceweb/README.md

 This Module contains "show_pkl", "load_pkl", "init_pkl" funcs.
 Among them, "init_pkl" is a customized function from deepface.modules.recognitions: find. "find" function has two main logics.
 First, initialize pickle file.
 Second, find the minimum distance between the input img and DataFrame from pkl.
 So I made "init_pkl" because I wanted to separate the two features.

 ### promptface.modules.streaming
 This Module is customized func from deepface.modules.streaming: stream.
 I want to do someting when "freezed".
-So I customized stream func.
+And I don't need other analysis tool.
+So I removed everyting except the classification.
+Finally, I felt inefficient to check pickle files for every face detection.

+### Cosine Distance
+As a result of separating the functions of "find" into two, we had to find the most similar image.
+At that time, what caught my eye was the benchmark of deepface(0.0.91), and using cosine_distance worked well, so I implemented it through scikit-learn.

 ## License